kkrings/weltenbummlerpaar-backend/README.md

     cd www/weltenbummlerpaar/rest
     npm install --production

+The third step is to compile the application:

+    npm run build

-The third step is to inject an administration user into the *MongoDB* database via the provided `create.js` script:
+The fourth step is to inject an administration user into the *MongoDB* database via the provided `admin.js` script:

-    node bin/create.js admin \
+    npm run create:admin -- \
       --uri 'some MongoDB URI' \
       --username 'some user name' \
       --password 'some password'

-The fourth step is to start the application via the [PM2][] process manager.
+The fifth step is to start the application via the [PM2][] process manager.
 It allows to configure all of the application's required environment variables in its *ecosystem* file; see `app.config.js`:

     module.exports = {
       apps : [{
         name: 'weltenbummlerpaar-backend',
-        script: 'bin/weltenbummlerpaar-backend.js',
+        script: 'dist/index.js',
         instances: 1,
         autorestart: true,
         watch: false,